 Federal law does not require any breaks be offered to employees.
 The majority of companies allow for rest and meal breaks, however, because this improves morale and productivity.

 Employers who offer welfare benefits or pension plans are regulated by the Employee Retirement Income Security Act (ERISA).
 The Employee Benefits Security Administration administers this act.
 They require a variety of information and reporting on welfare benefits and pension plans, including:

 Any company offering these plans is required to use an insurance system to fund and protect different types of benefits for retirement.
 Premiums for these plans are paid to the Pension Benefit Guaranty Corporation.

 If you need help understanding or going through Pennsylvania Labor Laws, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies such as Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies such as Google, Menlo Ventures, and Airbnb.